-1. BWD reporting in the season 2015
+1. BWD reporting in the season 2017

-In 2015 bathing season, 50 bathing waters have been reported in Romania.
+In the 2017 bathing season, 50 bathing waters have been reported in Romania.
 For each bathing water, five groups of parameters have been delivered2:

-- identification data including name, location, geographic type of bathing water and availability to bathers: - seasonal data including season start and end, national quality classification in present season, potential management measures and changes in quality; - monitoring results disaggregated numerical values of two microbiological parameters - intestinal enterococci and Escherichia coli (also known as E. coli), recorded at each water sample taken; - abnormal situation periods periods of unexpected situations that have, or could reasonably be expected to have, an adverse impact on bathing water quality and on bathers' health; reporting is optional; • short-term pollution periods - identifiable events that adversely affect water quality by faecal contamination; reporting is optional.
+- identification data including name, location, coastal, inland or transitional type of bathing water and availability to bathers; - seasonal data including season start and end, national quality classification in the recent season, potential management measures and changes that are likely to affect the classification of the bathing water; - monitoring results disaggregated numerical values of two microbiological parameters - intestinal enterococci and Escherichia coli (also known as E. coli), recorded at each water sample taken; - abnormal situation periods periods of an event or combination of events impacting on bathing water quality during which monitoring calendar may be susp quality, during which monitoring calendar may be suspended; reporting is optional;